• Skip to primary navigation

 2. Find fun (yet deep) Bible teaching videos

-“What’s in the Bible” is my favourite for elementary-aged children.
+“What’s in the Bible” is my favorite video series for elementary-aged children.
 You can purchase them on DVD, subscribe at Jelly Telly, or find them on RightNow Media.
 I used the videos one summer for our elementary children’s program and even the adults learned from them!
+They provide a hilarious (and accurate) overview of the entire Bible.

 3. Encourage questions